DPigeon/Money-Tree/.github/CONTRIBUTING.md

 Before any commits are entered into master, they must be approved by a pull request.
 Each Pull-Request has to be approved at least by one reviewer that can be any of the team members.

-When working on user stories, ALWAYS branch off from staging (i assume this is develop) into your own feature branch (feature/#19-add-toggle-button).
+When working on user stories, ALWAYS branch off from staging into your own feature branch (feature/#19-add-toggle-button).
 Work on your story then after you run the test, make a pull request to merge to staging (develop).
 Code review will follow.
 At the end of the sprint (or release) a dedicated teammate will merge staging into master.

+Branch naming convention:
+For tasks that add a feature use:		feature/...
+For tasks that restructure the cod use:		refactor/...
+For tasks  that fix a bug use: 			bug/...
+For tasks that don't follow any of the above:	issue/...

 When making git commits:
 Make each commit focused on one thing.